istio/istio.io/content/en/docs/tasks/traffic-management/circuit-breaking/index.md

     {{< /text >}}

 1. Log in to the client pod and use the fortio tool to call `httpbin`.
-Pass in `-curl` to indicate that you just want to make one call:
+Pass in `curl` to indicate that you just want to make one call:

     {{< text bash >}}
     $ export FORTIO_POD=$(kubectl get pods -lapp=fortio -o 'jsonpath={.items[0].metadata.name}')